Atrium

 What is an atrium and what is its role in buildings?

 An atrium is a large open-air or skylight-covered space in any interior volume of a building.
-Atriums are similar to interior courtyards but they are typically enclosed and conditioned as opposed to open to the elements.
-These spaces are often a major feature and shared space in a building.
+It extends through a certain height and different levels of the floors.
+Atriums are similar to interior courtyards, but they are typically enclosed with large windows or glazed surfaces, allowing natural light to penetrate the interior.
+These spaces are often a major architectural feature, element, or shared space in a building.

-In Modern Buildings, an atrium is generally provided at the entrance lobby, staircase lobby and at connecting lobbies or wherever an architect designed it.
-It is covered with a translucent roof and allows connectivity to the sky.
-An Atrium is a popular design feature that gives their buildings a “feeling of space and natural light”.
-There are not any height restrictions in providing atriums to any building but giving an atrium after the double-height is more beneficial.
+In modern buildings, an atrium is generally provided at the entrance lobby, staircase lobby, connecting lobbies, or wherever an architect wants to design it as per the building’s demand and function.
+Most atriums are designed in malls, museums, hospitals, and hotels.
+It is covered with a translucent roof or skylights and allows connectivity to the sky.
+An atrium is a popular design feature that gives buildings a “feeling of space and natural light.”
+There are not any height restrictions in providing atriums to any building, but giving an atrium after the double height is more beneficial.

 History of Atrium in Architecture